starcitizen-lug/knowledge-base/wiki/Quick-Start-Guide.md

 1. Download our [LUG Helper](https://github.com/starcitizen-lug/lug-helper) (distro packages listed [here](https://github.com/starcitizen-lug/lug-helper#installation))
 2. Launch the LUG Helper and run the `Pre-flight Check` to optimize your system settings
 3. In the LUG Helper, select `Install Star Citizen` and install the launcher to an SSD (we do not recommend an HDD)
-4. When the LUG Helper prompts to you deploy the Easy Anti-Cheat Workaround, select Yes.
-It can also be deployed from the Main Menu.
-5. Run the launcher from Lutris and finish installing the game
+4. Run the launcher from Lutris and finish installing the game
-6. In the LUG Helper, select `Manage Lutris Runners`, and install the latest runner from GloriousEggroll (or ask us on our [social channels](https://github.com/starcitizen-lug/knowledge-base/wiki#welcome-space-penguins) which runner is currently recommended)
+5. In the LUG Helper, select `Manage Lutris Runners`, and install the latest runner from GloriousEggroll (or ask us on our [social channels](https://github.com/starcitizen-lug/knowledge-base/wiki#welcome-space-penguins) which runner is currently recommended)
-7. In the LUG Helper, select `Manage DXVK Versions`. **AMD:** Install the latest dxvk from Sporif Async.
+6. In the LUG Helper, select `Manage DXVK Versions`. **AMD:** Install the latest dxvk from Sporif Async.
 Follow the instructions [on our wiki](Performance-Tuning#dxvk-async) to enable the async environment variable. **Nvidia:** Install the latest dxvk from gnusenpai
-8. In Lutris, if you had to enable `Prefer system libraries` during installation, most distros will need this switched `Off` at this point.
+7. In Lutris, if you had to enable `Prefer system libraries` during installation, most distros will need this switched `Off` at this point.
 If you have no sound in-game or are on a rolling release distro, you may need to set this instead to `On`
-9. Check our [latest news](https://github.com/starcitizen-lug/knowledge-base/wiki#news) for important updates.
+8. Check our [latest news](https://github.com/starcitizen-lug/knowledge-base/wiki#news) for important updates.
 Especially Nvidia gpu driver issues, necessary workarounds, and currently recommended runner/DXVK versions.
-10. Run the launcher again and start the game.
+9. Run the launcher again and start the game.
 See you in the 'verse!

 ## Video Guide
 Video guides of the above are available for [AMD](https://www.youtube.com/watch?v=cHGtwIH5ocI) and [Nvidia](https://www.youtube.com/watch?v=QVVPv12RGtk) by Grumpy